-Start small, focusing on some specific property that matters to you and on the most mission-critical or error-prone part of your code.
 It is easiest to add annotations if you know the code or the code contains documentation; you will find that you spend most of your time understanding the code, and very little time actually writing annotations or running the checker.

-Start by annotating just part of your program.
-Be systematic; we recommend annotating an entire class at a time (not just some of the methods) so that you don't lose track of your work or redo work.
+When annotating, be systematic; we recommend annotating an entire class at a time (not just some of the methods) so that you don't lose track of your work or redo work.
 For example, working class-by-class avoids confusion about whether an unannotated type means you determined that the default is desirable, or it means you didn't yet examine that type.
 You may find it helpful to start annotating the leaves of the call tree - that is, start with methods/classes/packages that have few dependencies on other code or, equivalently, start with code that a lot of your other code depends on.
 The reason for this is that it is easiest to annotate a class if the code it calls has already been annotated.